For Luminar Technologies Inc [LAZR], Analyst sees a rise to $5. What next?

 Sponsored

-It opened the trading session at $2.37, the shares rose to $2.47 and dropped to $2.30, the range by which the price of stock traded the whole day.
-The daily chart for LAZR points out that the company has recorded -63.99% loss over the past six months.
-However, it is still -6.01% lower than its most recent low trading price.

-If we look at the average trading volume of 5.74M shares, LAZR reached to a volume of 7130299 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $1.30 billion, with 270.08 million shares outstanding and 256.48 million shares in the current float.
+Compared to the average trading volume of 6.16M shares, LAZR stock reached a trading volume of 28404147 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Luminar Technologies Inc [LAZR]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for LAZR shares is $8.51 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on LAZR stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.